Course Start Date:

 - Module 04: Blocking Schemes, Bus Differential Relaying Concepts, Restraint Windings, and Electromechanical and Microprocessor Relays

 The course begins the date we receive your registration and payment.
 All course work must be completed within 3 months of that date.
 Approximate time to complete this course is 8 hours.
-Once your registration information is received, Iowa State University Engineering-LAS Online will send you your username and password to access the course site.
+Once your registration information is received, we will send you your username and password to access the course site.

 Complete the learning modules at your own pace.
 For each learning module, you will watch a lecture video and take a quiz, with the option to view the PDF slides Tim uses in his lecture.
 Upon completion of the course, you can receive 0.8 CEU (8 PDH) by ordering your credits from our Web site.
 Issuing a CEU is $25.
-Click here to purchase.
+Please request your CEUs through the course site.